micheledicosmo/StaticVisitor/README.md

 # StaticVisitor (namespace: Sid.Tools.StaticVisitor)
 A customizable data structure static visitor for C#.

 This package, released under MIT license, allows to statically visit data structures easily in C#.
-Static visit means that it's the types (objects) of the data structure that get visited, not the instances.
+Static visit means that it's the types (classes) of the data structure that get visited, not the instances.

 ## Usages
 The basic usage is to create an instance of `Sid.Tools.StaticVisitor.StaticVisitor` and pass an `IList<Stack<TypeVisit>>` that will collect the results of the visit, then invoke the `Visit` method.